Marseilles station

 The Chicago, Rock Island and Pacific Depot in Marseilles, Illinois is a historic train station built in 1917.
 It was in operation as a rail depot until 1974.
 The depot was added to the U.S. National Register of Historic Places in 1995.

 History

-The Marseilles Chicago, Rock Island and Pacific Depot was constructed in 1917 after citizens in the city won a 40-year battle with the railroad and a U.S. circuit court ordered a new station be built.
+The Marseilles Chicago, Rock Island and Pacific Depot was constructed in 1917 after citizens in the city won a 40-year battle with the railroad resulting in a U.S. circuit court ordering a new station to be built.
 The 1917 station replaced a smaller, wooden station built in 1867.
 The station was in operation until 1974 and was sold to a private business owner in 1984.

-Since 2016 the depot is home to the Marseilles Museum.
-Several museum exhibits are dedicated to depot history.
+Since 2016, the depot has been home to the Marseilles Museum, with several exhibits dedicated to its history.

 Architecture

 The depot is about 90 ft by 25 ft and built on a rectangular plan.
 It has two center bays, on either side of the building, one of which functioned as a ticket office.
 The structure was designed and built by T. S. Peak, a Chicago builder and cast in the American Craftsman architectural style.
 Despite having undergone extensive interior remodeling the building retains a high degree of its exterior architectural integrity.